Dementia: key facts

 taken or stolen your things when all that has happened is that you

 On Vascular dementia, problems will depend on

-which party of the brain is affected.
-There may be memory loss,
+which part of the brain is affected.
+There may be memory loss, poor

 depression.
 Some people have hallucinations (where they see or hear